COVID19Upcome/Europe/Readme.md

 ## Description
 This repository is created to accompany the classifier/predictor described in the manuscript *Fronza R Lucic B*, "**Spatial-temporal variations of atmospheric factors contribute to SARS-CoV-2 outbreak**".
 It contains the daily predictions of the simple ANN model on the escalation risk of the SARS-Cov-2 in 154 spots in the major European countries.

+The model is trained using both PM2.5 and ozone concentration.
+We found that a threshold effect, due to the PM2.5 level (PM2.5 < 30 ug/m3), abolish the ozone predictive capacity.
+We showed in the study that in the period under survey (21.02-18.03), the PM2.5 concentration in southern Italian regions (latitude < 41.5N) and in most of the European regions, are under this threshold, making the predictions in those areas rich in false positives (false escalation).
+The model with both the predictive variables is safer as it overestimates the escalating conditions (red points).

 ### The map
 In the folder `Figures`, we regularly place the png daily maps and an animated gif map that shows the risk of an outbreak given a measure of the concentration of PM2.5 and ozone in the previous month.